hulkinBrain/docker-opencv2/README.md

     CMD python manage.py runserver 0.0.0.0:$PORT
     ```
+- **Push the updated repository to github**
+- **Go to your docker account and create an automatic build by linking your github account and selecting your repository to Docker.
+Docker will build an image after 2-3 mintues on its own, it the building doesnt start make a small change in the readme.md file.
+This will trigger the building.**
-- **Run the following commands in the CLI to deploy your webapp along with the Dockerimage:**
+- **After the image gets created, Run the following commands in the CLI to deploy your webapp along with the Dockerimage:**
     ```
     heroku container:login